brycegit/nanodegree/Conference Project/README.md

 1. Deploy your application.

 ## Overview of Sessions and Speakers
-Sessions: implemented by creating 3 classes that methods interact with: 1) Session 2) SessionForm 3) SessionForms
+Sessions: implemented by creating 3 classes that methods interact with: 1) Session 2) SessionForm 3) SessionForms.
+Most of the properties use the string field data type, with the exception of date which uses the date data type making it a structured date, and start time which uses the integer data type so that it can be sorted.
 Speaker: Speaker names are stored in the Session class.
 The getFeaturedSpeaker method utilizes memcache since only a simple message needs to be stored.

 ## New Query Types - two added
+1) Implemented in filterPlayground 2 endpoint
+- kind: Session
+  properties:
+  - name: name
+  - name: startTime

+2) Implemented in filterPlayground 3 endpoint
 - kind: Conference
   properties:
   - name: topics
   - name: name

-- kind: Session
-  properties:
-  - name: name
-  - name: startTime

 ##Query Problem
 Problem: The problem is that you cannot have two inequality filters in one query